DEFRA/waste-tracking-service/docs/use-cases.md

 # Service vision - process diagram
-!!!
-Note "Private Beta"
+## Private Beta

 Are you a waste receiver or software provider and want to get involved?
 [Sign up for our Digital Waste Tracking Private Beta test](private-beta-comms-sign-up.md)
 ## Moving and receiving waste - high level digital waste tracking process
 The Waste Tracking ID (WT-ID) is created in advance of the waste being moved and is subsequently passed downstream.